Reinissance/negative-Harmony/README.md

 - **Normal**: Simple MIDI playback.
 - **Left-hand Piano**: Inverts notes around middle D (MIDI number 62), except for drum channel 10.
 - **Negative Harmony**: Inverts notes around the root's thirds, except for drum channel 10.
 The axis lies between major and minor 3rds, so the latter becomes the former, the root becomes the 5th, and vice versa.
-The root of the loaded MIDI file is detected automatically, but can be changed manually.
+The root of the loaded MIDI file is tried to be detected automatically, but can be changed manually.

 For the last two modes pitch bend messages are turned upside down as well.

-## Per Octave
+## Per Octave / per Voice

 Negative harmony inverts the piece, making the bass the highest voice for example.
 Therefor you can invert notes per octave for left-hand and negative harmony modes, keeping everything close to its original place.
-This may cause melodies to switch octaves unexpectedly.
+This may cause melodies to switch octaves unexpectedly when in per oKtave mode, allthough the leading tones are respected by setting the root.
 Changing the root of the piece shifts this point in the negatively harmonized tuned voices (apart from also transposing it).
+If per Voice is selected each channel is individually turned upside down around an axis lying in the middle of the voices range, respecting the selected root.

 ## Instrument Settings